Protesting not ‘un-British’, says Stonewall founder in plea against crackdown

 Lord Strasburger said a proposed restriction on processions outside places of worship “would certainly include Parliament Square”, which is flanked by Westminster Abbey and the Houses of Parliament, “and most urban centres”.

-“Furthermore, the Government is promising additional clauses to enable the police to ban repeating process protests, which is, of course, most protests,” he added.
+He added: “Furthermore, the Government is promising additional clauses to enable the police to ban repeating process protests, which is, of course, most protests.”

 The Home Secretary later said that repeated protests had caused “considerable fear” for the Jewish community.